 Communication doesn’t always have to be via email.
 There are alternative ways to get information across effectively.
-Use slide share programs, meetings, and information posted in highly trafficked places to disseminate information.
+Use slide share programs, meetings, and post information in highly trafficked places.

 Graphics and interactive videos are good for demonstrating software features or new processes.
 Visuals can easily depict step-by-step instructions.
-Consider making side-by-side comparisons of changes so the audience can see what is different.
+Consider making side-by-side comparisons of changes so the audience can see what’s different.

 The best way to approach communication is by starting with the audience.
 Be clear about what the email/graphic/video/presentation should accomplish and convey the information truthfully.
-If the audience needs to take action, make sure they know what and why.
-Finally, let the users know how the message impacts them—what do they get out of knowing the information or taking the requested action?
+If the audience needs to take action, make sure they know how, what, and why.
+Finally, let users know how the message impacts them—what do they get out of knowing the information or taking the requested action?